 - Finally, reboot your PC and then launch Battle.net and reinstall the game.

 Hopefully, this will fix the problem for you.

 How do I enable Battle.net through firewall?

-You can enable Battle.net through your firewall, you can follow the below steps:
+You can enable Battle.net through the firewall in Windows 11/10 using these steps: